Urbine/PostWizardREST/README.md

 ##### Query Parameters

-- `postId`: Numeric ID of the post to retrieve or update
+- `id`: Numeric ID of the post to retrieve or update
 - `postType`: Type of posts to retrieve (e.g., "post", "attachment", "photos", "all")
 - `limit`: Maximum number of videos to select (default: 10)
 - `link`: (Optional, boolean) Set to `true` to automatically link the term to the post